drocheam/optrace/docs/source/development/notes.rst

 * ``CamelCase`` class names, ``lower_case_with_underscores`` for functions, filenames, parameters.
   Note that the latter this is not always possible for mathematical or physical quantities with standardized symbols
-* increased line length of 120 characters
+* increased line length used for coding to 120 characters
 * prefer writing out keyword arguments (:python:`function(width=1026, height=4596)`)
   for readability and simpler documentation
 * use of docstrings for functions, classes and important variables